ludocode/onramp/platform/hex/onramp/README.md

-This contains platform-specific scripts for building and testing the Onramp bytecode hex tool.

-The actual code is platform-independent so it's in [`core/hex/0-onramp/`](../../../core/hex/0-onramp/).
+This directory contains platform-specific scripts for building and testing the Onramp bytecode hex tool.
+The actual code is part of the Onramp bootstrap process.
+It's in [`core/hex/0-onramp/`](../../../core/hex/0-onramp/).